mauchly/andy-sdc-service/README.md

 ## Introduction

-> This is the AirBnb Reviews Service.
-While the service itself is stand-alone, it was built to be part of an entire AirBnb replica listing page.
+> This is the Reviews Service.
+While the service itself is stand-alone, it was built to be part of an entire replica listing page.
 This replica page was built with 3 other individuals and they each handled a particular of the site design.
 We worked as a team to build and develop these services and were able to bring them together on a single page.

 > I was responsible for the design, implementation and execution of the Reviews Service and making sure it was able to integrate properly with all the other services our team developed.